Air Pollution Monitoring Systems in India: How Air Quality Is Measured

 Each pollutant measured at monitoring stations contributes to an AQI sub-index.
 The highest sub-index value among the pollutants determines the overall AQI value reported for a location.

-You can learn more about how this system works in our guide Air Quality Index (AQI) Explained: Measurement Structure and Reporting Framework.
+You can learn more about how this system works in our guide Air Quality Index Explained in India

 AQI values are typically updated hourly using data from continuous monitoring systems, allowing the public to track changes in air quality throughout the day.
 This makes AQI one of the most widely used tools for communicating air pollution risks to the public in India.